torvalds/linux/Documentation/filesystems/nfs/rpc-server-gss.rst

 agnostic, in many cases only the KRB5 mechanism is supported by NFS implementations.

-The Linux kernel, at the moment, supports only the KRB5 mechanism, and depends on GSSAPI extensions that are KRB5 specific.
+The GNU/Linux kernel, at the moment, supports only the KRB5 mechanism, and depends on GSSAPI extensions that are KRB5 specific.

 GSSAPI is a complex library, and implementing it completely in kernel is